A Local’s Guide to the Best Things to Do in Cuyahoga Valley National Park in Ohio

 I've lived nearly my entire life in the northern half of Ohio – and a large portion of those years more specifically in northeast Ohio.
-But it wasn't until I moved closer to Cleveland in my 20s that I began to truly appreciate the mix of urban areas AND natural spaces that this part of Ohio has to offer.
+And while many people overlook this part of the state, I have come to love the mix of urban areas AND natural spaces that this part of Ohio has to offer.

 Northeast Ohio was once one of the most prosperous parts of America.
 When the Ohio & Erie Canal was completed in the 1830s, the city of Cleveland grew to be one of the largest (and richest) cities in the United States.
 But Ohio has never been *just* about it's cities.